Ricoh WG-6 vs Sony A7 III

 Of the two cameras under consideration, the Ricoh WG-6 features a 1/2.3-inch sensor and the Sony A7 III a full frame sensor.
 The sensor area in the A7 III is 2925 percent bigger.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 5.6 and 1.0.
 The sensor in the WG-6 has a native 4:3 aspect ratio, while the one in the A7 III offers a 3:2 aspect.

 In terms of underlying technology, both cameras are build around BSI-CMOS sensors.

 With 24MP, the A7 III offers a higher resolution than the WG-6 (20.2MP), but the A7 III nevertheless has larger individual pixels (pixel pitch of 5.94μm versus 1.18μm for the WG-6) due to its larger sensor.
 However, the WG-6 is a somewhat more recent model (by 11 months) than the A7 III, and its sensor might have benefitted from technological advances during this time that enhance the light gathering capacity of its pixel-units.
-Coming back to sensor resolution, it should be mentioned that neither of the two cameras has an anti-alias filter installed, so they are able to capture all the detail the sensor resolves.
+Coming back to sensor resolution, it should be mentioned that the WG-6 has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.